Before we begin, we remind you that Adult Site Broker is not a law firm. In fact, far from it.

 Introduction to 18 U.S. Code 2257

-Adult businesses, especially production companies and brands that generate original content, are required to comply with US federal law for recordkeeping.
+Adult businesses, especially production companies and brands that generate original content, must comply with US federal recordkeeping requirements.

-Though many of you may already have a general idea of 18 U.S. Code 2257, or simply referred to as 2257, it’s important to remember why this law is so important and how ensuring compliance with it ensures that adult content is legal and consensual.
+Though many of you may already have a general idea of 18 U.S. Code 2257, or simply referred to as 2257, it’s important to remember why this law matters and how complying with it helps ensure that adult content is legal and consensual.

-18 U.S. Code 2257 is the benchmark law that establishes legal requirements to keep and retain records that verify that all performers in an adult production are of 18-years-old or older.
+18 U.S. Code 2257 is the benchmark law that establishes legal requirements for retaining records that verify that all performers in an adult production are 18 years old or older.

 Proof of Age Recordkeeping

-2257 was first added to federal law in 1988 so that the U.S. Department of Justice can define and enforce laws that govern the efforts taken by producers of sexually explicit material and media to obtain valid proof of age documentation for the models they work with and retain those documents.
-Inspections could happen at any time, forcing producers to always have available and maintain a custodian of records to facilitate the surrender of those records.
+2257 was first added to federal law in 1988 to allow the U.S. Department of Justice to define and enforce laws governing the efforts of producers of sexually explicit material and media to obtain valid proof-of-age documentation for the models they work with and retain those documents.
+Inspections could occur at any time, forcing producers to keep a custodian of records available and maintain it to facilitate the surrender of those records.

 And, being that 2257 is a law meant to protect minors from sexual exploitation, a misstep in recordkeeping could mean that infractions would face criminal or civil penalties.

 For you adult entertainment industry newbies, this may seem harsh.
-But, the law is intended to not only protect minors but also those who are transparent and voluntarily follow regulations.
+But the law is intended not only to protect minors but also to protect those who are transparent and voluntarily comply with regulations.

 2257 In Practice

-The regulation’s definitions also transfer to the actual use and practice of it.
+The regulation’s definitions also apply to its actual use and practice.
 Adult companies of all types, shapes, and sizes are likely to deal with the 2257 regulation at some point, either as a primary producer of content and its original publisher or a secondary producer of content and, essentially, a distributor of the content across web platforms, VOD, DVD, magazine, and others.

-Producers should provide a copy to the 2257 form to the model for their records, and be sure to retain the studio’s copy and secure it in a safe place that can be accessed by federal inspectors.
+Producers should provide a copy of the 2257 form to the model for their records and retain the studio’s copy, securing it in a safe place accessible to federal inspectors.

 Tools for 2257